Neighbourly is a New Zealand owned company founded by a team of individuals passionate about building stronger, safer and more vibrant communities.

-Our goal is to create more over the fence conversations.
+Our goal is to create more over-the-fence conversations.
 But we will never forget the need to protect your privacy online.
-Neighbourly makes it safe to share the sort of things you feel comfortable sharing in person with your neighbours.
+Neighbourly makes it safe to share the sorts of things you feel comfortable sharing in person with your neighbours.

-- Every neighbour has to verify their address.
+- To gain full access to the site, every neighbour has to verify their address.

 - Neighbourly.co.nz is protected by a password and encrypted by HTTPS.